Keekay-OD/vibes-blip-duty/README.md

-# qbcore Toggle Blips README
+# qbcore Vibes Blip Duty README

 This script allows you to toggle blips on and off when the player goes on duty in the qbcore framework.

 ## Installation

 1. Make sure you have the qbcore framework installed in your FiveM server.
-2. Download the `vibes-blip-duty` resource from the [GitHub repository](https://github.com/your-repository-link).
+2. Download the `vibes-blip-duty` resource from the [GitHub repository](https://github.com/Keekay-OD/vibes-blip-duty).
 3. Place the `vibes-blip-duty` folder in the `resources` directory of your FiveM server.

 ## Usage